WHY READ HISTORICAL BIBLICAL FICTION?

 Certified UMC Lay servant since 1999

-Certified UMC Lay speaker since 2000: Sea Cliff Methodist Church, Lake Ronkonkoma Methodist Church, and Port Washington Methodist Church
+Certified UMC Lay speaker since 2000: Sea Cliff Methodist Church, Lake Ronkonkoma Methodist Church, Port Washington Methodist Church, and Congregational Church in Manhasset

 - Conducted services of worship and presented sermons.